andrewevag/ggec/README.md

 - Split sem() into parts of before and after codegen..
 - Fix Symbol offset in symbol table.
 - grep -rnw TODO to find todo in code.
+- Types in TypedExpression Objects need to be explicitely deeply destroyed.
 # Known bugs

 # Warnings to take into account